mikhailbuslaev/exmo-trading/README.md

     cd exmo-trading
     go run exmo-trader.go

+## run at server

+    cd exmo-trading
+    nohup go run exmo-trader.go &

 ## setting

-<p>by default, the application starts 2 data processors and one trade</p>
+<p>by default, the application starts 2 data processors and one trade
-<p>for each of these processors, but you can add as many data processors and traders as you like.</p>
+for each of these processors, but you can add as many data processors and traders as you like.</p>

 ## example: add new trader